ibm-satellite/terraform-ibm-cloud-databases-on-satellite/README.md

 customer_hosts      = { "name" : "customer", "count" : 3, "type" : "bx2-32x128" }
 internal_hosts      = { "name" : "internal", "count" : 3, "type" : "bx2-8x32" }
 ```

+- `location_name`: name of the location
+- `is_location_exist`: if the location already exists before running this script, set this value to `true`
+- `managed_from`: needs to be an IBM Cloud region that is supported by IBM Cloud Databases on Satellite
+- `manage_iam_policy`: if the necessary IAM policies for the databases-for-* services already exist before running this script, set this value to `false`
+- `region`: the IBM Cloud region in which to deploy all VPC VSI, networks, etc. - should ideally correspond to the region picked in `managed_from`
+- `existing_ssh_key`: VPC SSH Key name - this needs to exist in `region`

 ## Installation